 A Local Plan Review was progressed during 2016 and 2017.
 However, following receipt of the Inspector’s report with recommended modifications, East Cambridgeshire District Council voted to withdraw the emerging Local Plan at its February 2019 Council meeting.

 The Council has undertaken a Single Issue Review of the East Cambridgeshire Local Plan 2015.
 This includes the re-examination of the appropriate housing requirement for the plan period.
-District Council have formally accepted the recommendations of the Inspector who held an Examination and adopted the updated Local Plan in October 2023.
+The District Council have formally accepted the recommendations of the Inspector who held an Examination and adopted the updated Local Plan in October 2023.

 Huntingdonshire